 Jonsson School Innovators and Leaders Honored at Annual Investiture Ceremony

 Outstanding faculty at The University of Texas at Dallas were recognized in spring 2025 at the University’s annual Investiture Ceremony.
-The five recipients from the Erik Jonsson School of Engineering and Computer Science who were honored will receive endowed funding to help them achieve their research and academic goals.
+Three recipients from the Erik Jonsson School of Engineering and Computer Science will receive endowed funding to help them achieve their research and academic goals.
 This year, the University recognized a record 23 faculty members total, which is the highest number since the inaugural investiture ceremony was held in 2012.

 Dr. Shuang “Cynthia” Cui, an assistant professor of mechanical engineering, was introduced by PhD student Bernadette Magalindan who said, “In the last three years that I received her visionary guidance, I achieved more than imagined possible.
 Dr. Cui has instilled in me and my peers the confidence to achieve excellence.”